New Directions Counseling Center

 New Directions Counseling Center - Princeton, IL

-New Directions Counseling Center is a mental health and substance abuse rehab center located at 28 East Marion Street, Suite 5 in the 61356 zip code in Princeton, IL.
+New Directions Counseling Center is a mental health and substance abuse treatment center located at 28 East Marion Street, Suite 5 in the 61356 zip code in Princeton, IL.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by New Directions Counseling Center include matrix model, counseling for substance abuse and rational emotive behavioral therapy.
-New Directions Counseling Center provides outpatient treatment, intensive outpatient treatment program and regular outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
+Some of the treatment approaches used by New Directions Counseling Center include cognitive behavioral therapy, anger management and dialectical behavior therapy.
+New Directions Counseling Center provides regular outpatient treatment, intensive outpatient treatment and outpatient services.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
 Other addiction treatment offered includes general addiction disorder treatment.

 Call (888) 303-2026 to get 24/7 help with treatment.